Insulate Exposed Pipes Before the Cold Hits

 Winterizing a Vacation Home or Seasonal Property

-If you're leaving a property vacant for an extended period, simply setting the thermostat to 55°F may not be enough.
-The safest approach for a vacant home is a full plumbing drain-down:
+If you are leaving a property vacant for an extended period, simply setting the thermostat to 55°F may not be enough.
+The safest approach for a vacant home is a full plumbing drain-down.
+Our full vacation home plumbing guide walks through the drain-vs-antifreeze debate and remote monitoring options in more detail.

 - Shut off the main water supply at the street-level valve or main house shutoff

-- Open all faucets (hot and cold) to drain lines — work from the top floor down
+- Open all faucets (hot and cold) to drain lines, working from the top floor down

 - Flush all toilets and drain the tanks

-- Drain the water heater — turn off gas or electricity first, then attach a hose to the drain valve and empty the tank completely
+- Drain the water heater by turning off gas or electricity first, then attaching a hose to the drain valve and emptying the tank completely

-- Pour non-toxic RV antifreeze (about 12 oz per fixture) into all sink, tub, and floor drains to protect P-traps from freezing and evaporating
+- Pour non-toxic propylene glycol RV antifreeze (about 12 oz per fixture) into all sink, tub, and floor drains to protect P-traps from freezing and evaporating

 - Disconnect and drain all outdoor hoses and irrigation lines

-For properties with well pumps or complex irrigation systems, consult a licensed plumber to ensure all components are fully winterized.
+For properties with well pumps or complex irrigation systems, consider a professional plumbing winterization service to ensure all components are fully winterized.

 What to Do If Your Pipes Freeze or Burst

-Even the best preparation can't guarantee against an unexpected deep freeze.
-Here's what to do if the worst happens.
-For a full breakdown, see our burst pipe repair guide and our plumbing emergency guide.
+Even the best preparation cannot guarantee against an unexpected deep freeze.
+Here is what to do if the worst happens.
+For a full breakdown, see our burst pipe repair guide.

 If a Pipe Is Frozen (But Not Yet Burst)

-- Turn on the faucet — even a trickle tells you it's frozen; keeping it open relieves pressure as the ice melts
+- Turn on the faucet.
+Even a trickle tells you it is frozen, and keeping it open relieves pressure as the ice melts

 - Work from the faucet back toward the wall so melting water has an escape route

-- Check all other faucets — multiple pipes may be affected simultaneously
+- Check all other faucets because multiple pipes may be affected simultaneously

-- Call a plumber if the frozen section is inaccessible or if pressure doesn't return within 30 minutes
+- Call a plumber if the frozen section is inaccessible or if pressure does not return within 30 minutes

 If a Pipe Has Burst